warriorguo/zertcore5/README.md

 **Thread**:
 I make a rule that the application must define how many threads it would take before the initial the thread pool and do not support dynamic launch new thread then.

-[IMG for explaining how the thread work]
+Very thread was hold a task priority list, any task would be running in the thread would push into the list.

-ThreadHandler, a TR1 function like template class that support thread.
+*ThreadHandler*, a TR1 function like template class that support thread.

 	ThreadHandler<void (int, string)> thread_handler; // the handler running thread was default to the thread not declare thread_handler.setThreadIndex(1); // or set it to run in the thread 1, thread_handler.setParams(1234, "this was a string parameter");
 	thread_handler.push(); // push it to thread 1 list

 ThreadSingleton, a singleton for each thread.

 	class Derived : public ThreadSingleton<Derived> {};